Tilko/SerDesJavaDataModelGenerator/README.md

     c: keysFor(myParamName)
 ```
 In the previous "Accessor<...>", the n-1 first type parameters are the keys (inputs) types
-and the last type is the output type of the accessor, this output type can be used to create a deepest accessor in an other "constructor" or "keysFor" function.
+and the last type is the output type of the accessor, from this output type you can create a deepest accessor in an other "constructor" or "keysFor" function (ie: keysFor(myParamName.?.?)).
 This "reference" language element not only allow you to access a referred node from a reference node (with the `getReferredObject` method),
-this software can also validate that every keys that should guide to a referred object actually guide to an existing object, this validation is done when an instance is serialized,
+this tool can also validate that every keys that should guide to a referred object actually guide to an existing object, this validation is done when an instance is serialized,
-and can be called on a deserialized instance on with:
+and can be called on a deserialized instance with:
 ```java
 myDeserializedInstance.checkReferences_recursive().getKeysThatPointToNoValues()
 ```